teusink/Home-Security-by-Pi/2-Configuration.md

    ```

 ## Pi-hole & PiVPN (OpenVPN)
 I did some additional configuration to get the Pi-hole and PiVPN (OpenVPN) up-and-running in a secure way.
-My focus here is to replace as many features on my router with the Pi as possible.
+My focus here is to replace as many features (apart from routing and firewalling!) on my router with the Pi as possible.
 Therefore, the Pi-hole takes over all DNS requests and serves as a DHCP-server.

 ### Pi-hole
 - Go to your admin panel of Pi-hole: `http://192.168.xxx.xxx/admin/`